NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. Except for the pad that is attached to the circuitry, the antenna should be mounted near the edge of the board without any metal nearby (i.e., there should be no metal in any layer in that area).
 The one exception is the pad that the other end of the antenna attaches to.
 2. The two capacitors and the balun that make up the antenna driver should not have any other signals near them.
-3. The length of the traces from the micro controller, through the capacitors to the balun should be as symmetric as possible: Equal length and mirrored geometry.
+3. The length of the traces from the micro controller to the balun should be as symmetric as possible: Equal length and mirrored geometry.
 4. All the wires in the antenna should be as short as reasonably possible.
 This constraint, combined with the need for the antenna to be near the edge of the board constrains where you can place your microcontroller.
 5. The wire between the balun, the antenna, and the capacitor between them should be the same width as the antenna (50mil), and the wire should transition smoothly into the antenna.
 There should be no sharp corners.